-- 1. a zoning permit application signed by the applicant and the landowner or the agent of the entity which owns the land (See Peru Online Resources Page item #zzzz). - A site plan which shows structures, well, septic, and driveway on a copy of a survey or satellite photo (See Peru Online Resources Page item #zzzz) which shows the boundaries. - 3.
+- 1. a zoning permit application signed by the applicant and the landowner or the agent of the entity which owns the land (See Peru Online Resources Page item #4). - 2.
+A zoning permit application fee (See Peru online Zoning Resources item #5) - 3.
+A site plan which shows structures, well, septic, and driveway on a copy of a survey or satellite photo (See Peru Online Resources Page item #5) which shows the boundaries. - 4.
 A narrative saying that: - The application will result is a structure or use that that will be less intensive in nature, - Will result in a structure or use that will have fewer off-site impacts. - Will be more compatible with the character of the area than the existing nonconforming use. - That prevention of the extension, expansion or reconstruction would result in exceptional and unnecessary hardship on the owner of the noncomplying structure.